iamavasya/Project-K/README.md

 Feel free to open issues or submit pull requests to enhance the project.

 ## License 📜
-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License.
+You are allowed to view and use the code for personal or internal business purposes only.
+You may not modify, distribute, or create derivative works from the code without explicit permission from the author.
+For more details, please refer to the LICENSE file in this repository.